Guidelines: problems aplenty

 Many of the apparent improvements that have been claimed, concerning the probity of science research and publishing, constitute a charade and are no more than a splash of new paint on the facade of a decrepit building.

-Independent replication is the corner-stone of all science: if you cannot inspect the original ‘raw’ data (see below), you cannot know if it is sound data, nor whether anyone has replicated it.
-Most medical research is not independently replicated, ergo, it is not science.
+Independent replication is the corner-stone of all science: most medical research is not independently replicated, and therefore cannot be regarded as reliable science.
+Obviously, if you cannot inspect the original ‘raw’ data (see below), you cannot know if anyone has replicated it, nor whether it was sound data in the first place.
 It is that simple.
 No rationalisations or excuses can alter that.

-Either you are doing science, or you are not.
+Either you are doing science, or you are not: there is no such thing as ‘semi-science’.

 Guidelines have proliferated like rabbits over recent decades, and they are the dominant influence over the treatments chosen by practicing doctors.
-The ‘meta-analyses’ and ‘systematic reviews’ on which they are based have proliferated even more than guidelines, and proliferated to a farcical extent, rabbits (coprophages) cannot compete — in a recent paper, ‘The Mass Production of Redundant, Misleading, and Conflicted Systematic Reviews and Meta-analyses’, Professor Ioannidis has detailed how more systematic reviews of trials are published annually than actual new randomized trials.
-For antidepressant drugs alone there have been 185 meta-analyses published between 2007 and 2014 (15).
+The ‘meta-analyses’ (I put that in quotes because many papers have doubtful credentials as true M-A) and ‘systematic reviews’ on which they are based have proliferated even more than guidelines, and proliferated like rabbit-droppings over the publishing landscape to a farcical extent; rabbits (coprophages) cannot compete — in a recent paper, ‘The Mass Production of Redundant, Misleading, and Conflicted Systematic Reviews and Meta-analyses’, Professor Ioannidis has detailed how more systematic reviews of trials are published annually than actual new randomized trials.
+For antidepressant drugs alone there have been 185 meta-analyses published between 2007 and 2014 .
 Professor Ioannidis concludes:

 ‘The production of systematic reviews and meta-analyses has reached epidemic proportions.
 Possibly, the large majority of produced systematic reviews and meta-analyses are unnecessary, misleading, and/or conflicted’.